One can never have too many books (ask anyone who knows me), but even I have trouble keeping up with the professors at our local Christian colleges.

 With a clear, inviting, winsome style, Everyday Apologetics is for everyone: Christians, skeptics, seekers, and everyone in between.

-Paul Chamberlain is professor of apologetics, ethics and philosophy of religion at Trinity Western University, as well as the director of the Institute of Christian Apologetics.
+Paul Chamberlain is professor of apologetics, ethics and philosophy of religion at Trinity Western University, as well as the director of the Institute for Christian Apologetics.
 Chris Price is a pastor at The Way Church in Vancouver and before that with Calvary Baptist Church in Coquitlam.

 - William H. Brackney & David P. Gushee, editors: In the Shadow of a Prophet: The Legacy of Walter Rauschenbusch (Mercer University Press)